MN in Women's Health and Development: Career, Skills, Scope, Options, Outlook

 Career Path

-Completing a course on menstruation in women's health and development can prepare students for a range of careers in the health and social services fields.
+Completing a course on menstruation in women's health and development can prepare students for various health and social services careers.
 Some potential career paths for individuals with an interest in menstruation and women's health include:

 • Reproductive health advocate: Working to improve access to reproductive health care, including menstrual health resources, and advocating for policy changes that support reproductive rights.